Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Success is nothing more than a few simple disciplines practiced every day.
+> It is indeed a radical act of love just to sit down and be quiet for a time by yourself.

 <!-- QUOTE_END -->